Foreign Exchange (album): Release and reception

 Foreign Exchange was released by Year0001 on November 19, 2021.
-"12 Stout Street" saw virality on the social media platform TikTok, while BET stated that "Still in da Hood" appealed to listeners that consider themselves "misfits".
 The album was released while Rx Papi was in prison; he was not aware of the album's success while incarcerated.
 People would send him articles about the album, which he said "just felt like any other regular shit [he] did".
+"12 Stout Street" saw virality on the social media platform TikTok.
+BET stated that "Still in da Hood" appealed to listeners that consider themselves "misfits".

 Upon its release, Foreign Exchange received a positive review from Pitchfork.
 Smith called it "tight and cohesive", which she attributed to Gud's "experienced pop precision".
-She also called it "more direct than Gud's work with Sad Boys" due to Rx Papi's flow, further stating that when Gud's production "emphasizes the grit and pain inherent in [Rx Papi's] voice" when his lyrics are not "transparently emotional".
+She also called it "more direct than Gud's work with Sad Boys" due to Rx Papi's flow, further stating that Gud's production "emphasizes the grit and pain inherent in [Rx Papi's] voice" even when his lyrics are not "transparently emotional".
 Alphonse Pierre of the same website considered it Rx Papi's best release.
 Sputnikmusic also reviewed the album positively; Jack highlighted the oddity of the collaboration and called the album a "thing of beauty".
 He enjoyed the boldness of the album's "creative hip-hop", "abrasive" lyricism, and instrumentals.
 He described "Liar" as "the perfect conclusion to Foreign Exchange in many respects", highlighting its final line.

 In a positive review of the album for laut.de, Gölz praised the contrast between Rx Papi's "grim street aesthetic" (Note: This quote is a translation of the original text: "grimmige Straßenästhetik") and Gud's psychedelic production for making the music sound raw.
 He further expressed that Rx Papi can speak "so unfiltered that it can sometimes be uncomfortable", (Note: This quote is a translation of the original text: "so filterlos, dass es teils unangenehm berühren kann") citing "12 Stout Street" as an example.
 He concluded his review by stating that "even though this coming together of two weirdos is far too niche to be a major success", (Note: This quote is a translation of the original text: "auch, wenn diese Zusammenkunft zweier Weirdos viel zu nischig für einen großen Wurf sein wird") it "still feels somewhat groundbreaking".
-(Note: This quote is a translation of the original text: "doch irgendwie wegweisend an") In October 2024, Pitchfork included Foreign Exchange in its mid-decade list of the best albums of the 2020s.
+(Note: This quote is a translation of the original text: "doch irgendwie wegweisend an") Gölz also wrote that several songs "sound like emotional outbursts in a therapy session, rhymed only by chance".
+(Note: This quote is a translation of the original text: "Mehrmals bekommen wir Songs zu hören, die klingen, wie Gefühlsausbrüche in einer Therapiesitze, die nur zufällig gereimt wurden.")
+In October 2024, Pitchfork included Foreign Exchange in its mid-decade list of the best albums of the 2020s.
 Verma called it Rx Papi's opus and "his best and most fully realized project".
 He lauded the contrast between Gud's "dreamscapes" and Rx Papi's "grating verses about rocky family relationships".
 Several critics felt the collaboration between Rx Papi and Gud was unexpected.